ayoo2452/DH110/Assignment 1/README.md

 ## DH110 Fall 2022 | Alex Yoo | Topic: Sustainable Cities and Communities
 # Assignment 1: Heuristic Evaluation

+**Project Description**
+Just as sustainable communities depend on proper environmental regulation, the daily circumstances of citizens are equally relevant and should be thoroughly accounted for and supported by their respective local governments.
+In line with this effort are My311LA (website and mobile app) and 211LA.org, both of which serve the greater Los Angeles population by providing information and/or support on local economic, domestic, and navigational resources.
+My project this quarter is to redesign the My311LA app with easy usability and high accessibility, while also drawing inspiration from 211LA.org site.
+As a whole, this project reflects the UN's Sustainable Community and Cities goal (SDG #11) as it will serve as a uniting resource to help LA citizens better make use of available resources while highlighting a need for new resources

 ## **Overview of Neilsen Heuristics**